JohnWortman/Modeling/README.md

 <del>This repository consists of all the codes I sold to first year students to pay my way through college.<del>

-This repository consists of models I have put together in my free time.
+This repository consists of models I have put together in my free time to help learn python and perform basic analysis on energy and related projects.